meethed/simpleLifter/README.md

 Hi!
 Welcome to the simpleLifter gitub.
 I don't really know what I'm doing here but now it's all available for everyone to use.

+I pulled the simpleLifter server down in October 2024 after the demand dropped right off.
+The code from the server is here for all to laugh at, pilfer from or whatever.

 --What is it--
 simpleLifter is an HTML based powerlifting competition ecosystem.
 It includes:
 * lights and timers